nla/incident-room/README.md

     <sam> !status A workaround is in place and the site's online but slow.
 Work
                   on adressing the root cause is continuing.

+Periodically irbot will prompt for an update.

+    <irbot> Status was updated 30 minutes ago, please update with !status if the situation has changed.
+"We are investigating the problem."

 ### !nextupdate time